h-c-c/org.civicrm.module.cividiscount/README.md

   + fix _get_discounted_event_ids(), _get_discounted_priceset_ids(), _get_discounted_membership_ids() to return events/pricesets/memberships only for active code
 * Enhance UI to show which discount code has been applied.
 * Fix membership discounts not working from civicrm/contact/view [Submit Credit Card Membership] - CRM-11028.

+GIFTCARD IMPLEMTATION
+--
+* Added rudimentary support for giftcards.
+New Amount Type 3 is added.
+Similar to Type 2 (fixed) except that unused value goes back into discount code.
+* Administrators currently must manually edit cividiscount.php to add 1) the contribution page Id for gift card purchase, and 2) the message template id for the attached giftcard PDF which displays Smarty variables {$giftcard_id} and {$giftcard_amount}.
+* This depends on a modified version of pdfapi.